svvvst/resume_generator/resume.md

 ## Consolidated Edison, Inc.
 ###  Engineering Design Co-op
 ####  New York, NY | 01/2016 - 12/2016
+- Managed design team and development of $65,000 conveyor: set schedule, assigned tasks, reviewed team members' progress, etc.
+- Conducted academic and industry research through review of publications and interviews with industry professionals to evaluate the feasibility and potential benefits of several solutions.
+- Evaluated project feasibility based on prototype design, draft bill of materials, projected costs, projected product performance, and estimated man-hours for construction.
 - Compiled data, conducted cost-benefit analysis, and determined ROI by using metrics collected on employee injuries, typical man-hour/overtime costs, and evaluating these against projected post-implementation improvements to process and health/safety to.
 - Conducted surveys of end-users and interviews of stakeholders to gather insights, which were then translated into actionable project specifications to ensure project and goals met user needs and aligned with business strategy.
+- Improved operator safety through user-centric and ergonomic design practices, designing a user-friendly experience for end-users which aligned with client focus on safety.
+- Assessed products and materials (AC motors, variable frequency drives, gearboxes, etc.) against project specifications and requirements.
+- Sourced and procured components from vendors, distributors, and in-house fabricator.
+- Drafted comprehensive shop drawings and collaborated with internal fabrication team to determine fabrication capabilities and ensure accurate communication of design intent in drawings.
+- Collaborated with site electrical planners and electrical engineers to design electrical access and a power supply system that met product specifications and needs of motor, variable frequency drive, various safety features, and other components.
+- Ensured project success by leveraging resources and knowledge from across the organization, including: management, site planning, machine shop, health/safety, and end-users.
+- Designed conveyor support structure and organized 150+ part assembly in Solidworks
+- Evaluated and revised structural and mechanical integrity of support structure and individual components with Finite Element Analysis in Solidworks Sim. and traditional analytical methods in Excel and MATLAB, while also working with internal structural engineers to ensure compliance with company design guidelines.

 # Skills

+## Engineering Software
 - Fusion 360
 - Solidworks
 - AutoCAD Inventor